egustavsson/ORFannotate/README.md

 | GTF/GFF file   | `.gtf` or `.gff` | Must contain `transcript` and `exon` features.
 Transcript IDs should be unique and consistent. |
 | Genome FASTA   | `.fa`, `.fasta` | Reference genome matching the GTF.
 Must have transcript chromosome names matching those in the annotation. |

-> Both `.gtf` and `.gff` formats are supported as long as feature labels are compatible (`transcript`, `exon`, etc.).
+> [!WARNING]

-Ensure that your GTF includes transcript-level features (not just exons), or the pipeline may skip some records or produce incomplete outputs.
+> Ensure that your GTF includes transcript-level features (not just exons), or the pipeline may skip some records or produce incomplete outputs.

 ---